gavinkendall/autoscreen/readme.txt

 Project Website
 ---------------
 https://sourceforge.net/projects/autoscreen/
-This is where to download the latest version of the autoscreen.exe binary, submit a review for the application, and create a support ticket for any bugs encountered while using the application.
+This is where to download the latest version of the autoscreen.exe binary and create support tickets for any bugs encountered with the application.

 Source Code
 -----------
 https://github.com/gavinkendall/autoscreen
-Please feel free to fork from the project and create pull requests.
+This is where to view the source code, fork from the project, and submit pull requests.